 When you bow your head and say namasté at the end of a yoga practice, you have the chance to do more than simply mark the ending of the session.
 In fact, a spiritual revelation is on the other side of a truly felt namasté and so, in the spirit of higher learning, take a look at the deeper explanation of this oft-heard, but commonly over-simplified piece of yogic wisdom.

-Definition of Namasté
+The Essence of Namasté

 If the spiritual traditions of yoga could be encapsulated in one word, it might be namasté.
 This Sanskrit word brings about the essence of oneness, and an understanding of the true nature of reality.

 At the base level, namasté is a salutation of respect and reverence.
 A traditional Indian greeting, it literally translates to “I bow to you” (namah or namas, meaning bow, te meaning you).